trigo-at/atrix-orientdb/README.md

 					// wheter to run migrations on startup
 					runOnStartup: true,
 				},
-				// wheter to create the database ons tartup when it does not already exit
+				// wheter to create the database on startup when it does not exit
 				createDb: true,
 			},
 		},
 	},
 });

-atrix.addService(svc);
+// register service with atrix atrix.addService(svc);

+// start the service
 svc.start();
 ```